This post may contain affiliate links.

 Novelty invites exploration–the very thing we want to activate when we invite our kids to play.

-Instead of large, single-use toys this Christmas, I recommend stocking up on some investment toy sets and open-ended play materials!
-Our favorite gifts to give our kids are toy sets that can be added to each year on Christmas or for birthdays.
+Instead of large, single-use toys, I recommend stocking up on some investment toy sets and open-ended play materials.
+(Our favorite gifts to give our kids are toy sets that can be added to each year on Christmas or for birthdays.)

 Below is a list of the toys and open-ended play materials that are frequently used in our home.

-Some can be purchased at thrift stores, but for those that can’t I left links.
+Some can be purchased at thrift stores (ooh I see dopamine in your future!)
+For those that can’t be easily thrifted, I left links for you!

 Toys Worth Investing In